The Global Obsession: Top 5 K-Dramas That Won Over the World (2026 Edition)

 • The Hook: Woo Young-woo, a brilliant attorney on the autism spectrum, tackles complex cases while navigating a society that isn't always ready to understand her.

-• Cultural Insight: It sparked important national conversations in Korea about neurodiversity and the everyday challenges faced by those who are "different" in a society that values conformity.
+• Cultural Insight: It opened doors for discussing the everyday challenges faced by those who are "different" in a society that traditionally values fitting in.

 FAQ: K-Drama Tips for Newcomers